P0174

 - Poor fuel economy; lean codes on bank 2 cylinders on a V engine

-- Code after intake work, PCV service, or MAF cleaning on the wrong side
+- Code after intake work, PCV service, or MAF cleaning

 Can I keep driving with a P0174 code?